AkankshaNarula/pytorch-triage-env/README.md

 - The `hint` field (appears after 3 failed runs) guides a stuck agent toward the fix
 - `submit_fix` explanations are scored on depth — a brief explanation still gets partial credit (0.3+)

 **Expected Phase 2 score range** (general LLM, no fine-tuning): `0.40 – 0.75` per task depending on model reasoning quality.
-The gap between oracle (0.999) and a general agent represents the exploration + explanation quality challenge.
+Our baseline run at **0.935 avg** with Qwen2.5-72B sets a strong upper bound.

 ---